ropensci/aorsf/README.md

 So, how does this difference translate to real data, and how does it impact random forests comprising hundreds of axis-based or oblique trees?
-We will demonstrate this using the `penguin` data from the magnificent `palmerpenguins` R package.
-We will also use this function to make several plots:
+We will demonstrate this using the `penguin` data.<sup>3</sup> We will also use this function to make several plots:

 ``` r
 plot_decision_surface <- function(predictions, title, grid){